rootisgod/rootisgod/content/posts/2020/2020-05-05-Linux-Partition-Resizing.md

 <a data-fancybox="gallery" href="/assets/images/2020/linux-partition-resizing/06.png"><img src="/assets/images/2020/linux-partition-resizing/06.png"></a>
 {{< /rawhtml >}}

-Now, all we have done is increase the size of the partition but the filesystem doesn’t know it can use this yet (output from a df -h.
+Now, all we have done is increase the size of the partition but the filesystem doesn’t know it can use this yet (output from a ```df -h```).

 ```sh
 iain@smallvm:~$ df -h